ThomasPozzuto/Habit_Tracker_IU/README.md

   type cmd
   press Enter

 Now navigate to the folder where you copied the files to and type "python main.py" to start the tracker.

+Alternativ, navigate to the folder via Windows Explorer, right klick somewhere in the folder and choose "Open in Terminal".
+Now also type "python main.py" to start the tracker.

 #